veliovgroup/spiderable-middleware/README.md

 To change default endpoint, grab [integration examples code](https://github.com/VeliovGroup/spiderable-middleware/tree/master/examples) and replace `render.ostr.io`, with endpoint of your choice.
 For NPM/Meteor integration change value of [`serviceURL`](https://github.com/VeliovGroup/spiderable-middleware#basic-usage) option.

-__Note:__ Described differences in caching behavior is only about intermediate proxy caching, `Cache-Control` header will be always set to the value defined in "Cache TTL".
+__Note:__ Described differences in caching behavior related to intermediate proxy caching, `Cache-Control` header will be always set to the value defined in "Cache TTL".
 Cached results at the "Prerendering Engine" end can be [purged at any time](https://github.com/VeliovGroup/ostrio/blob/master/docs/prerendering/cache-purge.md).

 ## Running Tests

 1. Clone this package
-2. In Terminal (*Console*) go to directory where package is cloned
+2. In Terminal (*Console*) go to directory where package was cloned
 3. Then run:

 ### Node.js/Mocha